CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/index.rst

 Utility Module Scope
 --------------------

-``util`` denotes helpers shared within the package that contains the module; it does not identify one codebase-wide utility layer.
+``util`` denotes helpers shared within the package that contains the module.
 The complete import path therefore defines the helper's architectural scope.

 .. list-table::